 Keep in mind that OTT content is usually delivered through CTV.
 Traditional media services are mimicked very much by OTT services but generally at lower costs as it utilizes the internet.
 Television experiences of OTT vs. traditional are very similar as well.

 Some studies conducted have shown that the user is willing to watch a video ad to continue watching content.
-With the study, Hulu was used, and more than half of viewers were willing to accept advertisements.
+With the study, Hulu was used, and more than half of the viewers were willing to accept advertisements.

 As with most video advertising, OTT ads can be shown before, during or after watching video content.
 Mid-roll ads seem to be the most acceptable and popular among users.

 Some believe that CTV is the future of advertising and they have a few valid reasons to think so.
 Start by realizing that OTT services and CTV devices are everywhere.
-Not only that but adoption of streaming services like Netflix, Hulu and Amazon are huge in the US and continue to grow in other countries as well.
+Not only that but the adoption of streaming services like Netflix, Hulu and Amazon are huge in the US and continue to grow in other countries as well.
 It is estimated that by 2020 more than 75% of families will have TVs connected to the internet in the United States.

 It’s also great for targeting millennials who love streaming services like Netflix and are getting hard and harder to advertise to.